-“Am I doing any good?” is a less straightforward question than “Am I making any money?”
-With an investment portfolio, there is, sooner or later, a reckoning stated in terms of terms of profit and loss- in other words, a “bottom line.”
-With a grant portfolio, we are typically chasing some elusive thing called social impact, and there are emotional, spiritual and moral returns to consider.
-Such things are difficult to achieve, challenging to measure and rarely lend themselves to rigorous quantitative analysis.
+Philanthropy in perspective appreciates the difference between “doing well” and “doing good.”
+With an investment portfolio, there is, sooner or later, a reckoning stated in terms of terms of profit and loss.
+There is, in other words, a “bottom line.”
+With a grant portfolio, we are chasing some fuzzy thing called “making a difference.”
+There are emotional, spiritual and moral returns to consider.
+Such things are hard to articulate, difficult to achieve and challenging to measure.
 This is where we can help.

 Our clients partner with us to implement the principles of “strategic,” “data-driven” or “outcome-oriented” philanthropy in ways that embrace rather than frustrate the charitable impulse that ought to animate our work in the social sector.

 Philanthropy must be more than merely strategic.
 It has to have soul.
 We help our clients to address those pesky “philosophical” questions that get to the heart of who they are and aspire to be as philanthropic agents of social change.

 We partner with donors to develop grant portfolios infused with the intelligence and personality that characterize inspired family philanthropy.
 We assist our clients with pre-grant due diligence, post-grant evaluation and grants management.

 Positively giddy over the Virginia Cavaliers once-every-thirty-five-year-run to the Final Four, I cannot resist saying a little something about college hoops.
 You will likely think that I am forcing a pass into the low post here, but it really is my contention that you can learn more than a little about systems thinking by watching

 Identifying what you care about It may seem strange to some that this is even an issue: How can we not just know what we care about?
 The issue here is one of precision.
 Sure, we can have a vague sense of wating to ‘do good’ for some target population; but, once you begin to